cartesi/honeypot/README.md

 ## Integration Tests

-The integration tests are a set of tests meant to be executed on top of Honeypot DApp.
-They use [Foundry Cast](https://github.com/foundry-rs/foundry) to interact with the DApps.
+This repository comes with a set of integration tests meant to be executed on top of Honeypot DApp.

-The tests are written in Typescript and are based on frameworks [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/api/).
+The tests are written in Typescript and use frameworks [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/api/).
+They also use [Foundry Cast](https://github.com/foundry-rs/foundry) as tool to interact with the DApp.

-To run them locally, go to the `tests` directory and proceed as indicated in the [tests README](tests/README.md).
+To run the tests locally, go to the `tests` directory and proceed as indicated in the [tests README](tests/README.md).